 If you would like to analyze the performance of AppSync, enable field-level logging first.
 This will allow you to monitor key indicators with CloudWatch Logs and detect potential problems.
 You can identify errors, track which resolvers have been enforced more frequently, and detect the best-performing ones.

 Finally, it’s important to utilize the extra feature of GraphQL — subscriptions, a bonus attribute of the GraphQL-built servers.
 They represent notifications that users receive in the case of a change or update.
 Since these notifications can be delivered only to a gadget that is currently connected to the server, make sure to adjust your mobile push notifications.

 Interested to learn more about our AWS expertise?Learn more

 To sum up, AWS AppSync enables developers to build stable web and mobile apps in real-time while ensuring ongoing flexibility.
 Mixed with serverless computing, you can build secure and scalable applications that are able to manage millions of daily requests.

-TechMagic is a software development organisation that truly appreciates the benefits of GraphQL and serverless architecture.
+TechMagic is a software product development company that truly appreciates the benefits of GraphQL and serverless architecture.
 As a certified AWS Serverless consulting partner, we know everything about serverless computing and are ready to share our expertise with you.
 If you have a need for scalability, flexibility, and cost-efficiency, contact us to discuss your ideas and we will make them come true.